YauhenPachankou/repair-design-project/README.md

 Usefull commands:

-  1. To run locally you need to run
+  1. To run locally you need to run:

     npm run dev